Tunable non-Markovian dynamics in a collision model: an application to coherent transport: Introduction

-We first quantify the degree of non-Markovianity that the depolarising channel induces in the system.
-Then, we use the collision model to study the coherent transport of an excitation along a chain of qubits coupled to a \textit{fixed} and \textit{rigid} reservoir of interacting qubits.
+{We then apply} the collision model to study the coherent transport of {information, represented as an excitation,} along a chain of qubits coupled to a \textit{fixed} and \textit{rigid} reservoir of interacting qubits.
 By changing the degree of non-Markovianity of the reservoir, we can model different types of environments.
-For example, in an analogy to the Fenna-Matthews-Olson (FMO) photosynthetic complex \cite{matthews_structure_1979}, a Markovian environment could represent the solvent surrounding the complex, while a strongly non-Markovian one could model the phonons of the bacteriochlorophyll molecules that couple to the electronic degrees of freedom responsible for the excitonic transfer.
+For example, a Markovian environment could represent a thermal bath surrounding the chain, while a non-Markovian one could model other degrees of freedom of the chain that are coupled to the ones responsible for the coherent transport. {Our model is designed to study the dynamics of quantum information, not the spatial trajectory of a specific excitation, focusing specifically on the coherence of information transport along the chain.}

-We show that the transfer of information to the environment plays a crucial role in the coherent transfer of the excitation.
-The process displays different behaviours depending on the strength of the system-environment coupling.
-When the system-environment coupling is strong, non-Markovianity dramatically improves the efficiency of coherent transport.
-Interestingly, when the coupling is weak, a Markovian environment is preferable to enhance the amount of coherence and the coherence time of the excitation.
+We show that the transfer of information to the environment plays a crucial role in the coherence of the transport.
+The process displays different behaviours depending on the {probability} of the system-environment {interaction}.
+When the system-environment coupling is strong, non-Markovianity dramatically improves the coherence of the transport.
+Interestingly, when the coupling is weak, {there is a regime where} a Markovian environment is preferable to enhance the {coherent transport.}

-Our results provide some general insights into how non-Markovian environments affect coherent excitonic transport on a chain.
-The generality of this model makes it valuable in several fields where energy transport phenomena are relevant.
-The model also demonstrates how to introduce a control on the degree of non-Markovianity in collision models with a fixed and rigid environment.
+Our results provide some information-theoretic insights into how non-Markovian environments affect {coherent information} transport on a chain.
+Moreover, our model demonstrates how to introduce a control on the degree of non-Markovianity in collision models with a fixed environment and might be applied in other fields where transport phenomena are relevant.